 Why is it difficult to follow the leader of your church, charity group, volunteer team or business?

 When I was a young child, I remember playing a game on the playground at school called “Follow the Leader.”

 One player of this game begins moving around with actions that the rest of the players must copy.
 If a player does not follow or they lag behind the leader’s motions, they are removed from the game.

 There is a big difference in following the leader as a child on the playground and following someone as an adult.

-Leadership must set an atmosphere that will encourage people to follow.
+Leadership must create an atmosphere that will encourage people to follow.

-Why is it difficult for some people to follow some leaders?
+Why is it difficult for some leaders to be followed?

 Here are six reasons to consider why some people find it hard to follow the leadership of some people.

 It is impossible to follow someone that tends to lie.
 This fact also applies to those who exaggerate information.

 Leaders who are liars affect more people than themselves.